jshunia/Shunia.Primes/README.md

-# Shunia.Primes
+# Shunia.Primes (Updated: May 2024)
 This repo contains a sample implementation and attempted proof of a primality test that I discovered.
 Several versions of the preprint paper regarding my test are also included.
-The proofs presented in the preprint are flawed.
+The proofs presented in the preprints are flawed.
 However, I have posted an updated proof which proves a key theorem.
 I believe the proof is sound and supports the determinism of my proposed primality test.
+I am currently working on a revised preprint, which I will upload soon.

 # Primality Test
 Let $n \in \mathbb{Z}^+$ be odd.
 Let $r \in \mathbb{Z}^+$ be the least odd prime such that $r \nmid n (n-1)$.